Epidemiology of malnutrition: Middle East

 Malnutrition rates in Iraq had risen from 19% before the US-led invasion to a national average of 28% four years later.
 By 2010, according to the UN Food and Agriculture Organization, only 8% were malnourished.
 (See data above.)

+A famine has been confirmed in Gaza following the Israel-Palestine conflict; the conflict has led to 380+ deaths due to a lack of nutrition as of September 2025.

+Yemen is experiencing one of the world's most severe malnutrition crises, with the humanitarian emergency escalating sharply in 2025.
+By early 2026, projections indicate that over 18 million Yemenis will be experiencing crisis levels of hunger, with at least 41,000 people at immediate risk of famine.

 South Asia

-According to the Global Hunger Index, South Asia (also known as the Indian Subcontinent) has the highest child malnutrition rate of world's regions.
+According to the Global Hunger Index, South Asia (also known as the Indian subcontinent) has the highest child malnutrition rate of world's regions.
 India, a largely vegetarian country and second largest country in the world by population, contributes most number in malnutrition in the region.
 The 2006 report mentioned that "the low status of women in South Asian countries and their lack of nutritional knowledge are important determinants of high prevalence of underweight children in the region" and was concerned that South Asia has "inadequate feeding and caring practices for young children".

 30% children of India are underweight, one of the highest rates in the world and nearly double the rate of Sub-Saharan Africa.

 Research on overcoming persistent under-nutrition published by the Institute of Development Studies, argues that the co-existence of India as an 'economic powerhouse' and home to one-third of the world's under-nourished children reflects a failure of the governance of nutrition: "A poor capacity to deliver the right services at the right time to the right populations, an inability to respond to citizens' needs and weak accountability are all features of weak nutrition governance."
 The research suggests that to make under-nutrition history in India the governance of nutrition needs to be strengthened and new research needs to focus on the politics and governance of nutrition.
 At the current rate of progress the MDG1 target for nutrition will only be reached in 2042 with severe consequences for human wellbeing and economic growth.